sam-randall/samrandall.github.io/README.md

     <a href="https://pubmed.ncbi.nlm.nih.gov/31104883/" target="_blank">Chagas</a>, and
     <a href="https://www.sciencedirect.com/science/article/pii/S0749379721000210" target = "blank_">COVID</a>) impact a population.
 We used SIR and Markov models.

 At the <a href="https://www.umass.edu/natural-sciences/about/directory/nathaniel-whitaker" target="_blank"> Whitaker</a> lab in UMASS Amherst, I modeled the dynamics and interactions of leukemia and healthy cells within a 1D vein using partial differential equations.

+### High Performance Computing
+I also have a strong background in High Performance Computing (C++, cuda, boost, OpenMP).
+I've built a physics simulator of a mesh with over 100k nodes as part of a Stanford course in Advanced Software Development.
+Here's a subset of the code I worked on: <a href="https://github.com/sam-randall/portfolio/blob/main/mesh_graph/Graph.hpp" target="_blank"> Mesh Graph Portfolio.</a>

+Additionally, in CUDA and OpenMP, I coded a multi-machine training algorithm for MNIST in CME 213, a Parallel Computing course at Stanford.
+<a href="https://github.com/sam-randall/portfolio/blob/main/neural_network_gpu/neural_network.cpp" target="_blank"> Neural Network CUDA implementation.</a>

 ## Applications of Interest
 Of course, I am open to other applications.